Kami-no/overlay/README.md

 The blackbox exporter allows blackbox probing of endpoints over HTTP, HTTPS, DNS, TCP and ICMP. https://github.com/prometheus/blackbox_exporter

 ### Music
-#### beets
-The purpose of beets is to get your music collection right once and for all.
-It catalogs your collection, automatically improving its metadata as it goes using the MusicBrainz database.
-Then it provides a bouquet of tools for manipulating and accessing your music.
-CLI-only. http://beets.radbox.org/

 #### Subsonic
 Subsonic is a complete, personal media streaming solution.
 Has premium features with subscription. http://www.subsonic.org/pages/index.jsp
 #### Madsonic